-Groves Firefighters get collective bargaining on Nov. ballot - Port Arthur News
+Firefighters get collective bargaining on ballot; differing opinions shared at Groves meeting - Port Arthur News

-Groves Firefighters get collective bargaining on Nov. ballot
+Firefighters get collective bargaining on ballot; differing opinions shared at Groves meeting

-The Groves city council voted unanimously to allow residents to have a say on whether or not the the city’s fire fighters will be able to collectively bargain.
+GROVES — The Groves city council voted unanimously Monday to allow residents to have a say on whether or not the the city’s fire fighters will be able to collectively bargain.

 The issue will appear on the Nov.
-2 election ballot after the fire fighters were able to obtain enough signatures on their petition.
+2 election ballot after the firefighters were able to obtain enough signatures on their petition.

-The fire fighters unionized towards the end of 2019 and joined the International Firefighters Association and joined the Texas State Association of Firefighters shortly after.
+The fire fighters unionized towards the end of 2019 and joined the International Firefighters Association and Texas State Association of Firefighters shortly after.

 “Today we wanted to get binding arbitration and collective bargaining on the ballot so citizens could vote to approve or deny,” said Hayden Grove, the union’s president.
 “It gives us a seat at the table to negotiate for wages, fringe benefits, safety and anything like that… It protects the firefighters and their families.
 It is their livelihoods.
 It could affect the citizens.
 It is good for everyone.”